gorkafraga/CRS/PRIMER_ideas.md

 The Git-related terminology can be confusing.
 Available documentation is too technical and can push some researchers away: they run a research lab, not a team of developers.
 However, they increasingly depend on coding to produce reproducible findings.

-This is a concise, very practical manual describing a user scenario in which no advanced coding skills are needed.
-Only the simplest Git functionalities are used:
-keeping your code synchronized online and being able access previous versions.
+A concise, very practical manual describing a user scenario in which no advanced coding skills are needed.
+Only the simplest Git functionalities are used: keeping your code synchronized online and being able access previous versions.
 Additional content for users with advanced interest describes how this could work in a lab where several projects are run.
 A box clarifies terms like Git, Gitlab and Github, push, commit, pull, etc.

 > There are some papers (e.g. https://doi.org/10.1007/s40614-019-00202-5) .
 The idea here is to do it more concise and practical (primer style), with better visuals.